 Inability to Obtain Substitute Liquidity Facility.
 Each Liquidity Facility expires on a particular date which is much earlier than the maturity dates of the related Adjustable Rate Bonds.
 See Appendix B-1 hereto.
 No assurances can be given that the Authority will be able to extend any of the Liquidity Facilities or obtain a Substitute Liquidity Facility with respect to any Series of Adjustable Rate Bonds upon the terms required by the respective Series Indenture until and including the final maturity dates of such Adjustable Rate Bonds or until the interest rate on such Adjustable Rate Bonds is converted to a Fixed Rate.
-Failure to extend a Liquidity Facility or obtain a Substitute Liquidity Facility will result in a mandatory purchase of the related Adjustable Rate Bonds on such a mandatory bond purchase date may not be waived.
+Failure to extend a Liquidity Facility or obtain a Substitute Liquidity Facility will result in a mandatory purchase of the related Adjustable Rate Bonds prior to maturity at a price of par.
+The mandatory purchase of such Adjustable Rate Bonds on such a mandatory bond purchase date may not be waived.
 As a result, related Adjustable Rate Bonds subject to such mandatory purchase will become Bank Bonds under the Master Indenture.
+Coverage under the 2018B-2 Liquidity Facility for the 2018 Series B-2 Bonds is stated to expire on May 9, 2021, subject to prior termination or extension.
 See "Interest Costs Associated with Bank Bonds; Priority of Accelerated Payments" below.

 Interest Costs Associated with Bank Bonds; Priority of Accelerated Payments.
 Pursuant to the Liquidity Facilities, certain unpaid fees will bear interest at the "Default Rate" and Bank Bonds will bear interest at a rate as set forth in the related Liquidity Facilities.
 Those interest rates can be substantially higher than the variable rate that otherwise would apply to the calculation of interest on the Adjustable Rate Bonds; any increase in those interest rates increases the amount of interest payable by the Trust Estate under the Master Indenture and may affect its sufficiency to pay the Bonds.
 Payment of such interest on Bank Bonds is on parity with the lien of the related Adjustable Rate Bonds which have been purchased.
 Furthermore, the Liquidity Facilities provide for accelerated amortization of principal of the respective Bank Bonds payable by the Trust Estate under the Master Indenture.
-See Appendix B-1-"THE OUTSTANDING BONDS AND AUXILIARY OBLIGATIONS-The Outstanding Auxiliary Obligations-Outstanding Liquidity Facilities." for specific information about the "term-out" provisions of the outstanding Liquidity Facilities.
-WHILE THE PRINCIPAL PAYMENTS DUE ON THE BANK BONDS FOLLOWING ANY SUCH ACCELERATION BY THE LIQUIDITY FACILITY PROVIDERS WILL IN SOME CASES BE CLASS III OBLIGATIONS AND CONSTITUTE GENERAL

-OBLIGATIONS OF THE AUTHORITY, SUCH ACCELERATED PRINCIPAL IN OTHER CASES WILL BE ON PARITY WITH THE LIEN OF THE RELATED SERIES OF BONDS WHICH HAVE BEEN PURCHASED OR, IN THE CASE OF CERTAIN BONDS WHICH ARE CLASS II BONDS, WILL BE CLASS I OBLIGATIONS WITH A LIEN PRIOR TO THE LIEN OF SUCH BONDS.
+See Appendix B-1-"THE OUTSTANDING BONDS AND AUXILIARY OBLIGATIONS-The Outstanding Auxiliary Obligations-Outstanding Liquidity Facilities" for specific information about the "term-out" provisions of the outstanding Liquidity Facilities.
+WHILE THE PRINCIPAL PAYMENTS DUE ON THE BANK BONDS FOLLOWING ANY SUCH ACCELERATION BY THE LIQUIDITY FACILITY PROVIDERS WILL IN SOME CASES BE CLASS III OBLIGATIONS AND CONSTITUTE GENERAL OBLIGATIONS OF THE AUTHORITY, SUCH ACCELERATED PRINCIPAL IN OTHER CASES WILL BE ON PARITY WITH THE LIEN OF THE RELATED SERIES OF BONDS WHICH HAVE BEEN PURCHASED OR, IN THE CASE OF CERTAIN BONDS WHICH ARE CLASS II BONDS, WILL BE CLASS I OBLIGATIONS WITH A LIEN PRIOR TO THE LIEN OF SUCH BONDS.
 See "Inability to Obtain Substitute Liquidity Facility" above.